The Museum Teaching Fellowship Program (Paid) – Currently Accepting Applications

 WHO SHOULD APPLY?

-The Teaching Fellowship program at the Museum is designed as a pipeline program to prepare art history and studio students for careers in the arts.
-However, students from a variety of majors—History, English, Communications, and Early Childhood Education, among others—can use this opportunity to gain training, skills, and experience to further their careers in humanities research, communication, early childhood education, and teaching.
+The Teaching Fellowship at the Museum is designed as a pipeline program to prepare art history and studio art students for careers in the arts.
+However, students from a variety of majors—Museum Studies, History, English, Communications, and Early Childhood Education, among others—can use this opportunity to gain training, skills, and experience to further their careers in humanities research, communication, early childhood education, and teaching.

 WHAT IS THE COMMITMENT?

-Students will need to commit 10 hours a week:
+We require students to commit to 10 hours a week:

 WHAT IS THE COMPENSATION?

-Students are paid $15 per hour for up to 10 hours per week for research and teaching time.
+Students are paid $15 an hour for up to 10 hours per week.

 HOW TO APPLY?

-• a letter of recommendation from a department faculty member in your major
+- Letter of recommendation from a faculty member in your department

 QUESTIONS?